swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 ## Proposed solution

-We propose introducing a storage that is shared per property wrapper instance.
+We propose introducing storage that is shared per property wrapper instance.
 The storage is immutable, initialized once, and stored outside of the instance scope.
 It's a tool for property wrapper authors to optimize their wrapper abstractions and avoid repeated unnecessary storage.

 ```swift
 @propertyWrapper